 Cost implications

-- Operation Cost: Forging requires significant energy and high-tolerance tooling and operational costs 8.
+- Operation Cost: Forging requires significant energy and high-tolerance tooling 6.

 - Material Efficiency: Less material waste in casting but may result in lower-quality output.

-- Long-Term Value: Despite higher initial costs, forging may reduce downtime and replacement needs in high-impact applications 9.
+- Long-Term Value: Despite higher initial costs, forging may reduce equipment downtime 7 and replacement needs.

 Cost comparison